- 03 Jan 2023

 Introduction

-Service Principal is an application within Azure Active Directory, which is authorized to access resources in Azure.
+Service Principal is an application within Microsoft Entra ID, which is authorized to access resources in Azure.
 This access is restricted by the roles assigned to the service principal, giving you control over which resources can be accessed and at which level.

-These permissions are restricted to exactly what Serverless360 can do.
+These permissions are restricted to exactly what Turbo360 can do.

 The necessary activities to perform such restrictions include:

-To associate a Service Principal with Serverless360, the following values are required:
+To associate a Service Principal with Turbo360, the following values are required:

-- Client Id - Id of the Service Principal object / App registered with the Active Directory.
+• Client Id - Id of the Service Principal object / App registered with the Microsoft Entra ID.

 Create a Service Principal